dotnet/corefxlab/README.md

    - The NuGet packages for the `corefxlab.sln` solution are restored
       - To skip this step, add `-Restore false` as an argument (`build.cmd` only)
    - The `corefxlab.sln` solution (which contains all the active source and test projects) is built
-   - Tests are run for each project in the `tests` folder
+   - All the unit tests witin the test projects (that live inside the `tests` folder) are executed.
       - To skip this step, add `-SkipTests true` as an argument (`build.cmd` only)
 2. After you have have run build at least once, you can open the `corefxlab.sln` solution file in [Visual Studio 2017](https://www.visualstudio.com/downloads/) (Community, Professional, or Enterprise), on Windows.
 Make sure you have the .NET Core workload installed (see [corefx windows build instructions](https://github.com/dotnet/corefx/blob/master/Documentation/building/windows-instructions.md) for more details).
 Also, make sure to add the `dotnetcli` folder path to your system path environment variable.
 If you are using VS Code, see https://aka.ms/vscclrdogfood.